llpk79/llpk79.github.io/_posts/2019-5-23-food-deserts.md

 ![Income Composition of Respondents in Food Deserts](/img/income_des.png)

-That is also pretty surprising.
-Or, perhaps you haven't heard, the median income in King County in 2015 was a cool
+That is also pretty surprising, unless you're aware that the median income in King County in 2015 was a cool
 $[75k](https://www.kingcounty.gov/independent/forecasting/King%20County%20Economic%20Indicators/Household%20Income.aspx)!